jhtran989/CS-351-Project-3/README.md

 In the `class WordSovler`, I didn't have enough time to account for the possibility that any given board square can be represented as different anchor squares from DIFFERENT reference word (i.e. more than one word shares the same anchor square, though not necessarily the same type).
 So, there are words that the solver probably doesn't account for...

 EDIT: That should be fixed now, but there seems to be duplicate words added (only when the end of the board is reached, as mentioned above).

+EDIT: With the extension, the GUI version was started and for now, BLANK tiles don't work as expected (only for the human player since there would have to be some option for each blank tile so the user can select which letter it would represent) and can't be fixed due to time constraints.

+The computer player can somtimes play the same word twice if both times, the word is the highest scoring move &mdash; there are good number of issues when transferring to and from the GUI version with the internal representation.
+A prominent issue is the computer player's words shift with each turn (working with a `VBox` instead of an `HBox` might the issue when comparing with the human player...).
+Also, exception errors might occur after the first turn (again, I didn't occur these issues in the plain word solver).

+There are also times when the play button freezes (occasional)...

 ### Afternotes